AnacletoLAB/RNA-KG/README.rst

 Contact Us
 ==========
 Don't hesitate to contact us, especially if you believe a new data source should be integrated into RNA-KG.
-To get in touch with us, please join or start a new `Discussion`_, `create an issue`_ or `send us an email`_ 📩.
+To get in touch with us, please `create an issue`_ or `send us an email`_ 📩.

 ***********
 Future work